V bomber: Preservation

 On 26 September 2022, at Imperial War Museum Duxford, Victor XH648 was put on display after 8 years of restoration at the museum - Funded by donations from the public - costing £450,000.
 Veterans who flew the aircraft were invited to observe its official unveiling in the museum before it was put on public display.
-It is currently being displayed in the AirSpace hanger at the museum.
+It is currently being displayed in the AirSpace hangar at the museum.